aryamanwarkari7-hub/AryamanBMS/README.md

 ## Project Status

-This README reflects the current static project structure and implementation as of the latest code review.
+This README reflects the current static project structure and implementation after the Holiday Register, Calendar, and holiday attendance/pay-day integration work.
 It is intended as the primary GitHub-facing project overview and onboarding reference.